willstepp/writings/aura-dim/notes.md

 Then uses already open map program, and sees the road sign in the back of the photo, locates it.

+10 ======================================================

+What happens in this scene?

+Will activates a burner cell phone he purchased at WalMart and texts Grady's cell phone with the message that he's willing to sell the computer for one million dollars cash.
+He figures they do not yet know about the device and that he'll protect himself with the knowledge that he has it.
+They ask for a location.
+He looks on Google Maps to find a suitable spot and tells them by the quarry, where he used to go drink beer with friends, with no place they can sneak up on him.
+After his text he message from duckdodgers2450@protonmail.com, asking who he is.
+He plays coy but eventually convinces the person he is sincere.
+He is emailed an executable called aura2 and told to run it with the device connected and focus on the girl in the background of the desktop.
+It was her.

+What is the purpose of this scene?

+To show that he realizes how valuable the device is and also that he plans to profit from it.
+To reveal that Zoey is not dead, to build suspense to what he sees when they commune.

 09 ======================================================

 What happens in this scene?